Why Your Organisation Can’t Decide

 If the three reinforce one another, the question is whether there is any point of entry, and there is.
 The loop is closed, but it is not equally strong at every point.
 It breaks at Interaction, because Interaction is where the other two become visible and changeable.

-You cannot argue an organisation out of an inherited premise; the premise is not held as an argument, so argument does not reach it.
+Argument does not shift an inherited premise; the premise is not held as an argument, so argument does not reach it.
 You cannot, on its own, fix a description while the structure that distorted it stays intact; the next description will be distorted the same way.
-But you can change how the parts relate.
+You can change how the parts relate.
 You can create the forum the structure was missing, appoint the owner it never named, build the channel that lets a true signal travel.
 And when the interaction pattern changes, the descriptions change, because new information now flows; and when the descriptions change, the premises become visible, because the organisation is now looking at the question it had defaulted past.
 Causation runs one way for understanding: Identity, then Information, then Interaction.
 It runs the other way for intervention: change Interaction, and the rest becomes reachable.

-This is the structural reason the Deciding phase ends where it does, and it is the hinge into what comes next.
-An organisation gets clear on what to do not by thinking harder but by changing how its parts relate; and changing how the parts relate is no longer a decision.
-It is a thing to be built.
+That is the structural reason deciding ends where it does, and the hinge into what comes next.
+Organisations get clear on what to do not by thinking harder but by changing how their parts relate; and changing how the parts relate is no longer a decision.
+The thing has to be built.

 6. The Deciding Phase Was Always Pointing Here

-Step back and the shape of the phase resolves.
+Step back and the shape of the argument resolves.
 Its hypothesis was that decisions are design challenges, and design is a sequence of decisions under constraint.
-Every thinker in the phase has been an instance of that single claim.
+Nearly every thinker in these articles has been an instance of that single claim.
 Simon: deciding is satisficing under cognitive constraint.
 Ohno: deciding well requires seeing the constraint precisely, at its source.
 Beer: the structure is the constraint, and it must be designed, not merely inhabited.
 Ackoff: the highest decision is to redesign the system that generates the problem.
 Boyd: deciding is the continuous redesign of your own orientation.
-The phase did not assemble a toolkit of decision techniques.
-It made an argument, and the argument was that there is no clean separation between deciding and designing; that the moment a decision is taken seriously it becomes a question of design, and the moment a design is taken seriously it dissolves into a sequence of decisions.
+These articles did not assemble a toolkit of decision techniques.
+They made an argument, and the argument was that there is no clean separation between deciding and designing; that the moment a decision is taken seriously it becomes a question of design, and the moment a design is taken seriously it dissolves into a sequence of decisions.

-Which means the honest end of the Deciding phase is not a better decision.
-It is a specification: a bounded, precise, buildable account of the thing the organisation has decided to make true.
-An organisation that cannot decide, in the end, is an organisation that cannot convert its situation into something buildable.
-It stays in deliberation because deliberation is safe and building is exposed.
+The honest end of deciding, then, is not a better decision but a specification: a bounded, precise, buildable account of the thing the organisation has decided to make true.
+In the end, an organisation that cannot decide is one that cannot convert its situation into something buildable.
+It stays in deliberation, because deliberation is safe and building is exposed.
 The capacity to decide and the capacity to build are closer than they look, and the gap between them is the subject of everything that follows.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.